hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/07/06/entry.md

 #### Floating Point Formats

-Currently, there are two floating point formats with a third, [Float16](https://github.com/tc39/proposal-float16array), in the works.
+Currently, there are two floating point formats (Float32 and Float64) with a third, [Float16](https://github.com/tc39/proposal-float16array), in the works.

 ## BitCraft